Last updated November 17, 2025

 POOR DRAINAGE

 Polymeric sand needs to cycle in order to perform optimally.
 When dry joints get wet, they will become flexible.
-As they dry out, the polymeric sand will self-heal and eventually harden back up when they dry again.
+As they dry out, the polymeric sand will self-heal and eventually harden back up when they completely dry again.
 Problems will arise when the joints can’t fully dry out.
-Erosion and washout is oftentimes a leading indicator or poor drainage.
+Erosion and washout is oftentimes a leading indicator of poor drainage.
 If you’re thinking about using polymeric sand, your pavers or stones must be installed on a traditional base system composed of two layers: the upper layer consisting of a maximum of 1” bedding sand and the lower layer consisting of a minimum of 6” compacted crushed stone.
 For overlay applications, drainage holes must be properly drilled into the concrete.
-(Note: We don’t recommend any of our polymeric sand products for concrete overlays that are wet set or thin set due to the lack of drainage.)
+(Note: We don’t recommend any of our polymeric sand products for concrete overlays that involve wet set or thin set stones due to the lack of drainage.)

 Related questions